7 Free AI Assistants to Boost Productivity in 2026

 • Evaluated how easy it was to find things later

 The goal?
-To see which free AI assistants actually help — without adding more work.
+To see which free AI assistants actually help, without adding more work.

-The Best Free AI Assistants to Try
+Best Free AI Assistants

 1. Saner.AI

-Free AI Assistant - Saner.AI
+Best Free AI Assistant - Saner.AI

 Saner.AI is the first AI workspace designed to bring peace of mind to knowledge workers, entrepreneurs, and ADHD professionals.
 Whether you’re drowning in notes, emails, or scattered to-do lists, Saner.AI helps you turn chaos into clarity, with zero setup stress.